The following comment must be prefixed with the usual health warning about

 Out of 103 people implicated 102 were not native British.
 For programming a colour blind computer which took more than a year to come up with its answer which was totally unpredictable and during which time I had moved on to another job, I was labelled a racist.

-So being labelled a coward by S4R after putting my name on a Tweet is not really a big deal.
+So being labelled a coward by an anonymous Tweeter when I do not hide my identity is not really a big deal.